 This subject offers a number of learning opportunities which will provide candidates with a choice of assessment methods suitable for their needs/strengths.
-There will be occasions to interact with the health, social care and early-years sectors, allowing candidates the chance to experience the work environment through learning.
+The qualification will be delivered by professionally qualified staff, including Nurses and Social Workers.

 MOVING IMAGE ARTS